-Those non-management directors who are independent met in executive session without management four (4) times during the Company's 2003 fiscal year.
-The sessions were scheduled and chaired by Mr. James Kautz.
+Those non-management directors who are independent met in executive session without management five (5) times during the Company's 2004 fiscal year.
+Until his retirement in October 2004, the sessions were scheduled and chaired by Mr. James Kautz; and thereafter by Mr. Jean-Michel Valette.